pmodels/mpich/doc/wiki/source_code/Creating_A_Release.md

 The static assets for the MPICH website are stored in
 <https://git.cels.anl.gov/pmodels/mpich-www>.
 It is recommended you
 clone the repo locally and add your changes.
 Once done, you can login to the CELS GCE environment and update the copy served by the website.
+The following assume the repo as working directory.

   - Create directory for tarballs

 ```
-mkdir X.Y.Z
+mkdir downloads/X.Y.Z
 ```

-  - Copy MPICH and Hydra tarballs into new directory, e.g.,
+  - Copy release tarballs (mpich, hydra, libpmi, mpich-testsuite) into new directory, e.g.,

 ```
-cp mpich-3.1.2.tar.gz 3.1.2
-cp hydra-3.1.2.tar.gz 3.1.2
+cp -v path/to/{mpich,hydra,libpmi,mpich-testsuite}-X.Y.Z.tar.gz downloads/X.Y.Z/
 ```

   - Copy a shortlog containing changes since the last stable release.